 The Rainbow: Study for 'Bathers at Asnières'

-This is the only sketch for Seurat's Bathers at Asnières that includes a rainbow, which was painted over the sky once the paint had dried.
-Although perhaps a rather contrived image, the mottled sky suggests Seurat may have seen a rainbow.
-It is evidence of his attention to particular effects of light and atmosphere throughout the sketches - and in the final painting, with its effect of hazy morning sunshine.
+This is the only sketch to include a rainbow, which was painted over the sky once the paint had dried.
+Although perhaps a rather contrived image, the mottled sky suggests that Seurat may have seen a rainbow and it is evidence of his attention to particular effects of light and atmosphere throughout the sketches - and in the final painting, with its effect of hazy morning sunshine.
+Seurat pays the same attention to the river, and the long horizontal strokes and the darker tones for the water closest to us also appear in the finished picture.

 Credit: Presented by Heinz Berggruen, 1995